 Capitala Investment Advisors' investment team tailors the terms of each debt investment to the facts and circumstances of the transaction, the needs of the prospective portfolio company and, as applicable, its financial sponsor, negotiating a structure that seeks to protect our rights and manage our risk while creating incentives for the portfolio company to achieve its business plan.
-As of December 31, 2015, 43.7% of our debt investments were secured by a first-lien on the assets of the portfolio company, 53.2% of our debt investments were secured by a second-lien on the assets of the portfolio company and 3.1% of our debt investments were unsecured.
+As of March 31, 2016, 42.6% of our debt investments were secured by a first-lien on the assets of the portfolio company, 54.3% of our debt investments were secured by a second-lien on the assets of the portfolio company and 3.1% of our debt investments were unsecured.
 We expect our primary source of return to be the monthly cash interest we will collect on our debt investments.
 We also typically seek board observation rights with each portfolio company and we offer (and have historically provided) managerial and strategic assistance to these companies.
 We seek to further protect invested principal by negotiating appropriate affirmative, negative and financial covenants in our debt documents that are conservative enough to represent a prudent cushion at closing or to budgeted projections, but that are flexible enough to afford our portfolio companies and their financial sponsors sufficient latitude to allow them to grow their businesses.
 Typical covenants include default triggers and remedies (including penalties), lien protection, leverage and fixed charge coverage ratios, change of control provisions and put rights.
 Most of our loans feature call protection to enhance our total return on debt investments that are repaid prior to maturity.

 Most of our debt investments are structured as senior subordinated notes.
-On a fair value basis, 54.0% of our debt investments consist of senior subordinated notes as of December 31, 2015.
+On a fair value basis, 55.0% of our debt investments consist of senior subordinated notes as of March 31, 2016.
 Senior subordinated notes are subordinate to senior debt provided by financial institutions (primarily, asset-based revolving credit facilities and, in some cases, term loans) but senior to other subordinated notes, including junior subordinated notes and seller notes.
 Our senior subordinated notes are typically issued with five-year terms.
 Some senior subordinated notes have PIK interest, which is a form of interest that is not paid currently in cash, but is accrued and added to the loan balance until paid at the end of the term.
 While we generally seek to minimize the percentage of our fixed return that is in the form of PIK interest, we sometimes receive PIK due to prevailing market conditions that do not support the overall blended interest yield on our debt investments being paid in all-cash interest.
-As of December 31, 2015, our weighted average PIK yield in our debt investments is 0.7%.
+As of March 31, 2016, our weighted average PIK yield in our debt investments is 0.7%.
 In addition to yield in the form of current cash and PIK interest, some of our debt investments include an equity component, such as a warrant to purchase a common equity interest in the borrower for a nominal price.
-As of December 31, 2015, the weighted average annualized yield on all of our outstanding debt investments was 11.5%, the weighted average annualized yield, excluding PIK interest, was 10.8%.
+As of March 31, 2016, the weighted average annualized yield, excluding the impact of non-accrual investments, on all of our outstanding debt investments was 12.4%.